ArashAzhand/Botnet-Detection-Spark-GraphFrame/README.md

 ## Notes

 - Due to the dataset size and graph complexity, computations can be intensive but are efficiently handled by Spark’s distributed architecture.
-- Docker images used to run the environment can be found [here](jupyter/pyspark-notebook) (if you provide your image).
+- Docker images used to run the environment can be found [here](jupyter/pyspark-notebook).

 ## Conclusion